tjtate/sparkpost-api-documentation/services/sending_domains_api.md

 ### Status Attributes

-**Note:** SparkPost Elite does not currently verify sending domains, and these fields are ignored.
+**Note:** SparkPost Elite does not currently verify sending domains.
+The verification status of a sending domain will not affect sending.
+It is currently possible to send from an unverified domain in SparkPost Elite.

 Detailed status for this sending domain is described in a JSON object with the following fields: